 Do you like the idea of what a micro investing platform offers for your long-term investment goals?
 Check our list of the best micro investing apps currently on the market.

 If you’re an absolute beginner in the world of investing, then it might be worth checking out Acorns.
 The US-based micro investing platform offers a truly user-friendly application that is suitable for all skill levels.
-Much like in the case of Mylo, Acorns offers the debit card ”spare change” feature.
+Acorns offers the debit card ”spare change” feature.

 Similarly, you won’t have the luxury of choosing your own investments, although this shouldn’t be an issue if you’re a newbie.
 Instead, there are a number of ETF portfolios to choose from.

-Fees: Acorns offers three main account tiers, which range from $1-$3 per month.
+Fees: Acorns offers three main account tiers, which range from $1 to $3 per month.
 The fees will only increase once a user’s portfolio hits the $1,000,000 mark, at which point they will have to pay $100 per month.

 - Spare change feature for rounding up purchases to the nearest dollar